spara/shopping-cart/lab-02/lab02-Create_and_Run_a_Docker_Container.md

-# Lab 02 - Create & Run a Docker Containers
+# Lab 02 - Create & Run a Docker Container

 In this lab, we'll create our first Pulumi resource.
-We'll run a Docker containers we build locally using infrastructure as code.
+We'll run a Docker container we build locally using infrastructure as code.

 ## Step 1 - Verify your application

-We have a preconfigured MERN (Mongo, Express, React, Node) application in our repo.
+We have a preconfigured python webserver application in our repo.
 Take a look at `app/python/__main__.py`

 ```python
 import http.server